Skip to content

 Uses of Steel in Architecture

-• Structural Frameworks: The skeleton of skyscrapers, stadiums, and bridges relies heavily on steel for its ability to withstand massive loads and provide long spans without intermediate supports.
+• Structural Frameworks: The skeleton of skyscrapers, stadiums, and bridges relies on steel for its ability to withstand massive loads and provide long spans without intermediate supports.

 Common Dimensions and Forms